francois5/T9/README.md

 # T9

-Run "main.py"
+Python implementation of a T9 ("text on 9 keys")

-Need Python 3 and tkinter to run
+You can run "main.py" with Python 3
-("apt-get install python3-tk" to install tkinter)
+It needs tkinter to run